-Furthermore, out of the results of Chi-square analysis it can be stated that the higher the overall knowledge management strategy implementation level, the higher the possibility that employees use more emerging technologies (H4b).
+Furthermore, out of the results of Chi-square analysis it can be stated that the higher the overall knowledge management strategy implementation level, the higher the possibility that employees use more emerging technologies (H3b).
+The integration of technologies like business intelligence applications, which are associated with significant differences in information-seeking behavior, should be done thoughtfully to ensure they complement existing workflows and enhance organisational knowledge sharing.